Capstone-Template-orginisation/website-template/src/content/docs/processes/quality-assurance/git-contributions-guide.md

 ### Start a new piece of work

-1. Synch repo and set up for your new feature branch (remember to use Thoth Tech [branching guidelines](#branching-guidelines) for naming the new branch; we have used the guideline example of _feature/voice-verification-1.2-store-voice-input_ for our workflow illustration):
+1. Synch repo and set up for your new feature branch (remember to use Company [branching guidelines](#branching-guidelines) for naming the new branch; we have used the guideline example of _feature/voice-verification-1.2-store-voice-input_ for our workflow illustration):